 The following practices will ensure a reasonable level of consistency with accepted standards in assigning credit to student work and prior learning at Excelsior University.

 Courses, exams, and other sources of credit will be developed/evaluated by qualified faculty and/or other subject matter experts.
 Content and outcome expectations will be informed by their knowledge of regulatory, academic, or industry standards in their fields; the content and outcomes of comparable courses at other educational institutions; the content of textbooks or other learning resources typically used for classes at this level and with this subject matter; and their own experience as teachers and/or practitioners in the field.

-Course developers, exam developers, and PLA evaluators will use Excelsior’s course-leveling guidelines as a reference point when gauging the level of student work.
+Course developers and PLA evaluators will use the University’s course-leveling guidelines as a reference point when gauging the level of student work.

-Course developers, FPDs, and LEDs will also use Excelsior’s guidelines for approximating the number of hours of student work in a class as a reference during the course development or revision process.
+Course developers, department chairs, and learning experience designers will also use the University’s guidelines for approximating the number of hours of student work in a class as a reference during the course development or revision process.
 While there will be considerable variation from student to student, these guidelines provide a rough standard for comparing the workload of different classes.